continuedev/continue/extensions/intellij/CONTRIBUTING.md

 ./gradlew clean runIdeForUiTests &
 ```

-Then, run the tests.
-Note that you need to have the test IDE focused in order for the tests to run.
+Once the IDE has loaded, you can run the tests.
+Note that you need to have the test IDE focused in order for the tests
+to run.

 ```sh
 ./gradlew test